SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - `react-test-renderer` is a package that is used to write unit tests for components
   - Compares the component test against a snapshot.
 It will *always* pass the first time since its the first time the snapshot is created
     - if the snapshot changes and test fails, the snapshot can be updated with Jest on the command line
+    - This lib is not as expressive so we opt for Enzyme.
+3.x version requires to setup an adapter for the React version the project is using
+  - When using `Enzyme` the snapshot generated constains a lot of information that is more realted to Enzyme itself thant the component we are testing with it.
+Hence, we setup a `serializer` to get around this problem.
+The lib used is `enzyme-to-json`